avinor/terraform-azurerm-kubernetes/README.md

 az aks get-versions --location westeurope --query "orchestrators[].orchestratorVersion"
 ```

-## Preview faetures

-There are several preview features that can be used when creating the cluster.
-For some of the settings its required that those are set for cluster to work.

-### Availability Zones

-This feature is not recommended at the moment as it requires cluster to be created with a Standard Load Balancer, which has a public ip.
-Cluster should be secured behind a firewall and do not have a public ip at all.
-Until it can be created without a public ip this is not supported.

-### Api server authorized ip range

-Module supports setting this variable, but [preview](https://docs.microsoft.com/en-us/azure/aks/api-server-authorized-ip-ranges) has to be activated.

-### Multiple Node Pools

-For use with multiple node pools [enable this feature](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools) before creating cluster.

-### Pod Security Policy

-When turning on pod security policy the [feature first has to be enabled](https://docs.microsoft.com/en-us/azure/aks/use-pod-security-policies).
-It is **recommended** to enable this feature and by default it will be turned on.
-No policies will be deployed so by default it will fail to run pods as they do not have any privileges.

 ## Roles

 This module will assign the required roles for cluster.
 These are based on the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal).
 The variables `container_registries` and `storage_contributor` can be used to grant it access to container registries and storage accounts.